 What About Being Too Skinny?

 So, does this mean that all body fat is bad?
-Of course not, as our bodies are meant to store small amounts of fat as fuel, as well as a backup reserve for nourishment during times of malnourishment or starvation.
-It’s too much fat that ends up harming the body, which begs the question: how much is too much?
+Of course not, as our bodies are meant to store small amounts of fat as fuel and as a backup reserve for nourishment during periods of malnutrition or starvation.
+There is too much fat that harms the body, which begs the question: how much is too much?

 Anything over these amounts is bad news on nearly every metric.
 A fat level below these ranges can also be detrimental, as anything below 3 percent body fat, especially in men, is basically a death sentence.
 According to Georgie Fear, R.D., author of Lean Habits for Lifelong Weight Loss, a body fat percentage below 5 percent is the earliest warning sign of poor health.
 Again, some body fat is necessary for properly maintaining the cardiovascular, endocrine, skeletal, reproductive, and central nervous systems.9